Do you ever get to the end of the day and wonder, what did I teach my child about God today??

 Kids receive the same Holy Spirit we do when they come to know Him!
 God speaks even to the littlest ones. 😉

-Need some help finding fantastic Christian resources for kids?
+Need some help finding great Christian resources for kids?
 Don’t worry, I’ve got you covered with some favorites to get you started!

 When you take these 5 tips and apply them to your daily family Bible time, I can almost guarantee that you will see a difference!